sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Inverse rule of three :

   44(ii).
-When there is change in the unit of measurement, the middle quantity multiplied by the first quantity and divided by the last quantity gives the [result.](# "Cf. BrSpSi, xii.
-11(i); MSi, xv, 25(ii).
+When there is change in the unit of measurement, the middle quantity multiplied by the first quantity and divided by the last quantity gives the result.[^493]; MSi, xv, 25(ii).
 Also see L (ASS), p.
 74, vs. 77-78 ; GK, I, p.
 49, vs. 61.")

+[^493]: "Cf. BrSpSi, xii.
+11(i

   Ex.
-34. When (a given quantity of pearls is) measured at 8 pearls a necklace, the number of necklaces is twenty ; say, mathematician, what the number of necklaces would be (when the same quantity of pearls is measured) at 6 pearls a [necklace.](# "The same example occurs in GT, p.
-74, lines 8-9.")
+34. When (a given quantity of pearls is) measured at 8 pearls a necklace, the number of necklaces is twenty ; say, mathematician, what the number of necklaces would be (when the same quantity of pearls is measured) at 6 pearls a necklace.[^494]

   Ex.
 35. Being measured by the *mâṣa* of 5 *raktikâs,* a quantity of gold amounts to 300 *suvarṇas*.
-Say how much would that (quantity of gold) amount to, when measured by the *mâṣa* of 6 [*raktikâs*](# "Cf. L (ASS), p.
+Say how much would that (quantity of gold) amount to, when measured by the *mâṣa* of 6 *raktikâs*[^495], p.
 76, vs. 81; GK, I, P., 50, lines 3-4, 7-8.
 A similar example occurs in Bhâskara I's comm. on Â, ii.
 26-27(i).").

+[^494]: "The same example occurs in GT, p.
+74, lines 8-9."

+[^495]: "Cf. L (ASS

 *   Raktikâ* is the same as *guñjâ*.

   Ex.
-36. How much gold of 11 varṇas can be had in exchange for 168 suvarṇas of 16 [varṇas](# "Cf. GT, p.
-74, vs. 96.
-Also Cf. GSS, v.
-18 (i); vi, 173½, 174½; L (ASS), p.
+36. How much gold of 11 varṇas can be had in exchange for 168 suvarṇas of 16 varṇas[^496]; vi, 173½, 174½; L (ASS), p.
 75, vs. 80.
 For the meaning of varṇa see infra p.
 36.") ?

+[^496]: "Cf. GT, p.
+74, vs. 96.
+Also Cf. GSS, v.
+18 (i

    Ex.
-37. Quickly say how many blankets of length 6 (cubits) and breadth 2 (cubits) can be made out of the yarn which yields) 200 blankets of length 9 (cubits) and breadth 3 [(cubits).](# "Cf GSS, v.
-19.")
+37. Quickly say how many blankets of length 6 (cubits) and breadth 2 (cubits) can be made out of the yarn which yields) 200 blankets of length 9 (cubits) and breadth 3 (cubits).[^497]

    Ex.
-38. How much gold of 10¼varṇas will be obtained in exchange for 100 *suvarṇas* and 8 *mâṣas* (of gold ) of 12½[varṇas ?](# "Cf. GSS, v.
-18(ii).")
+38. How much gold of 10¼varṇas will be obtained in exchange for 100 *suvarṇas* and 8 *mâṣas* (of gold ) of 12½varṇas ?[^498].")

+[^497]: "Cf GSS, v.
+19."

+[^498]: "Cf. GSS, v.
+18(ii

 **(25-27) Rules of five, seven and nine (pañca-sapta-nava-*râśika*)**